roryp/html-wcag-issues/README.md

 This project serves as a resource for developers to understand and identify common accessibility pitfalls in their web applications.

-## GitHub Action for Logging Accessibility Issues

-We have implemented a GitHub Action that runs accessibility tests using `microsoft/accessibility-insights-action@v2` and logs any identified accessibility issues as GitHub issues.
-This automated process helps in tracking and addressing accessibility problems efficiently.

-The action performs the following steps:
-1. Runs the accessibility test on `index.html`.
-2. Generates a report and saves it in the `./a11y-reports` directory.
-3. Parses the report and creates GitHub issues for each identified accessibility problem.

-By using this action, we ensure that accessibility issues are promptly logged and can be addressed in a timely manner.

 ## Development Container

 This project includes a development container configuration to provide a consistent development environment.
 The `devcontainer.json` file sets up a container with Node.js 14 and installs necessary VS Code extensions, including GitHub Copilot and Copilot Chat.